llanier15/llanier15/README.md

-- 👋 Hi, I’m Lydia L.
+- 👋 Hi, I’m Lydia!
-- 👀 I’m interested in Front-End Development.
+- 👀 I’m interested in Front-End Development and the forever changing technologies.
 - 🌱 I’m currently learning Front-End Programming languages (HTML, CSS, & JS) and Front-End Frameworks (Svelte & React).
+I also have some basic understanding of Python!
 - ⚡ Fun fact: In Alaska it is illegal to whisper in someone's ear while they're moose hunting.

 <!---